 The county commissioner of registration must ensure that "Maintenance Diagnostics" is performed on each voting machine twice a year, at a minimum.
-Maintenance Diagnostics is a diagnostic tool that tests the voting machine's internal software and hardware, such as the CPU (central processing unit), operator panel, LCD display, printer and various switches.
+The AVC Edge is equipped with diagnostic tools that test the voting machine's internal software and hardware, such as the CPU (central processing unit), LCD display, printer and calibration.
 It is to be performed when the voting machine is not in "election mode" and must be done in a time frame that allows for any necessary repairs and upgrades to be completed before any upcoming election.